Vision + Initiatives

 Zone 4 - Oregon City

 Chris Groener attended CCC where his father, Ralph Groener, served on the board in the 1970s.
 He transferred to Portland State University and was the president of Associated Students.
 He also served on both the Oregon Student Foundation and the PSU Alumni Board of Directors.
-He works as a union representative for UFCW Local 555 and has a wide range of legislative experiences and a strong grasp of public policy.
+He has a wide range of legislative experiences and a strong grasp of public policy.
+He has worked as a union representative and is a huge advocate for CCC.
+Chris has served on the CCC Board since 2012.

 Zone 5 - West Linn and Wilsonville